BS in Apparel Design and Merchandising

 Minor in Apparel Design and Merchandising

-To earn a minor, students must complete 17-18 semester hours (sh) of coursework listed below.
+To earn a minor, students must complete 18 semester hours of coursework.
 If you have any questions, make an appointment to see a Apparel & Textiles Faculty member.

 National and International Trips